If you like reading inspirational, motivational and thought-provoking quotes on life, then you've come to the right place.

 Time is a great teacher, but unfortunately it kills all its pupils. -Hector Louis Berlioz

-Ten years from now make sure you chose your life, you didn't settle for it. - Mandy Hale
+Ten years from now make sure you can say you chose your life, you didn't settle for it. - Mandy Hale

 Every decision you make (or don’t make) today, leads to your tomorrow.
 While you can’t always control the circumstances in your life, you can certainly choose how you live each day and how you respond to your circumstances.
 Are you just letting your life happen to you?
 Or are you choosing your life?